-The Derek Chauvin trial currently underway for the murder of George Floyd, and too many other horrifying recent headlines underscore the ingrained racism in the US: the police shootings of Daunte Wright and 13-year-old Adam Toledo, last month’s Atlanta spa shootings and the resulting spotlight on anti-Asian acts of violence, continuing anti-immigrant and anti-Latino policies and violence, and widespread voter suppression measures targeting people of color.
+Derek Chauvin’s trial and conviction for the murder of George Floyd are over.
+But Floyd’s death, and too many other horrifying recent headlines underscore the ingrained racism in the US: the police shootings of Daunte Wright and 13-year-old Adam Toledo, the Atlanta spa shootings and the resulting spotlight on anti-Asian acts of violence, continuing anti-immigrant and anti-Latino policies and violence, and widespread voter suppression measures targeting people of color.
 While George Floyd’s death ignited a racial reckoning that’s spread throughout mainstream America — including in the social enterprise ecosystem where Miller Center for Social Entrepreneurship operates — the hard work is just beginning.

 In parallel and, in part, sparked by the anti-racist movement that gained traction in the US last summer, the international development community is under fire and grappling with its own history and current practices of colonialism, racism, and white-saviorism.
 In an Overseas Development Institute (ODI) article, authors Kathryn Nwajiaku-Dahou and Carmen Leon-Himmelstine note, “The aid sector has long been criticized for being deeply imbued by its colonial past and structural racism.
 This has enabled the ideology and practice of the powerful to be normalized in ways that systematically undervalued local knowledge and expertise.”

 In response, organizations in both the social enterprise and development sectors have condemned racism.
 Further, they are rethinking practices, introducing programs, and attempting to right past wrongs to become more just, equitable, and inclusive.
 We have a long way to go, and we must ensure that we’re not just talking the talk.
 But it’s worth reflecting on some anti-racism work that’s emerging in both sectors and what we can learn from one another.